 I think they should.

-My mom and I wore matching outfits on our last day there.
+My mom and I wore matching outfits on our last day there, completely by accident.

 But we wanted a pic of us together in our “matching outfits” because 1) we never get a pic of us together and B) uhh hellooo, “matching outfits”.

-So we were at this cool restaurant we like in Chattanooga and we saw this mural and needed a picture in front of it.
+So we were at this restaurant we like in downtown Chattanooga, and decided to pose in front of it: